 Celebrating Jazz at the Crossroads and The Dance of Ellegua at Minton’s in Harlem

 The next installment titled El Gallo Mistico marked the debut of a project led by the Cuban master percussionist Román Diaz and the pianist David Virelles.

 Between sets, I spoke with Dita Sullivan, one of the most adventurous curators on the planet.
 I made Dita’s acquaintance at the Jazz Standard, during her groundbreaking New Dimensions in Latin Jazz series, which presents the new wave of Latin American “jazzistas.”
 Here’s what Sullivan had to say about Jazz at the Crossroads.

 Tomas Pena: Congratulations on Jazz at the Crossroads – The Dance of Eleggua.
-It must be thrilling to present such an innovative series at this historic venue — also, Congratulations to Minton’s for giving you the freedom to show the incredible lineup.
+It must be thrilling to present such an innovative series in this historic venue — also, Congratulations to Minton’s for giving you the freedom to present the incredible lineup.